 The Amalaya website explains: “Amalaya was Donald Hess’s first investment in Argentina in the vineyards of Arenal.
 It represented the ‘Hope for a Miracle’, a plantation in an unused land, no one ever sowed soil before, not even the Incas.
 Amalaya was the word that captivated Hess from the very first day.
 It refers to an expression of desire used by natives.
 The Amalaya wines stem from an experiment at Bodega Colomé.
 The idea was to find alternative varieties for Malbec to make a great product.
 ‘If blends are successful in the Old World, why can’t we have them here?’, were the words uttered by Donald Hess in 2003.
 Years later, Colomé’s expansion drove him to search for the versatility of the New World, in a quest to find new wines… Ever since 2010, Amalaya has joined the many projects of Donald Hess in Argentina, and together with Bodega Colomé, has proved the strong commitment and stake of the company in the region of the high Calchaqui Valleys, in the Northwest of Salta province.”

-Amalaya Malbec 2017 is not for the faint of wine hearts or those with squeamish palates, but if you enjoy brawny reds that don’t hesitate to flaunt their savory flavors, this will score well with you.
-Decanting recommended.
-This is tailor-made for rich, fatty red meats where the wine’s bold flavors and tannins will joyously play with the beef.
-As a rule of thumb, the wine should have the same flavor intensity as the food, so pick up high-flavor steaks grilled, barbecued, lavishly flavored stews. $12-17
+Amalaya Malbec 2018 is sturdy, somewhat rustic expression of malbec.
+Decanting smooths things out and makes it more approachable and evokes its lush qualities.
+This remains a serious red wine rather than an easy drinker.
+This is tailor-made for rich red meats where the wine’s bold flavors and tannins will joyously play with the beef.
+As a rule of thumb, the wine should have the same flavor intensity as the food, so pick up high-flavor steaks grilled, barbecued, lavishly flavored stews; slow-cooked lamb. $12-17